joolstorrentecalo/gitlab-foss/doc/administration/geo/disaster_recovery/planned_failover.md

 ### Runner failover

-Depending on how your instance URL is configured, there may be additional steps to keep your runner fleet at 100% after the failover.

-The token used to register runners should work on the primary or secondary instances.
-If you are seeing issues connecting after failover, it is possible that the secrets were not copied over during the [secondary configuration](../setup/two_single_node_sites.md#manually-replicate-secret-gitlab-values).
-You can [reset runner tokens](../../backup_restore/troubleshooting_backup_gitlab.md#reset-runner-registration-tokens), however, be aware that you may experience other issues unrelated to runners, if secrets are not in sync.

-If a runner is repeatedly unable to connect to a GitLab instance, it stops trying to connect for a period of time (default 1 hour).
-If you would like to avoid this, the runners should be shutdown until the GitLab instance is reachable.
-See [the `check_interval` documentation](https://docs.gitlab.com/runner/configuration/advanced-configuration.html#how-check_interval-works), and the configuration options `unhealthy_requests_limit` and `unhealthy_interval`.

-- If you are using our Location aware URL, after the old primary is removed from the DNS configuration, runners should automatically connect to the next closest instance.
-- If you are using separate URLs, then any runner connected to the current primary needs to be updated to connect to the new primary, once promoted.
-- If you have any runners connected to your current secondary, see [how to handle them](../secondary_proxy/runners.md#handling-a-planned-failover-with-secondary-runners) during the failover.
+If you have any runners connected to your current secondary, see [how to handle them](../secondary_proxy/runners.md#handling-a-planned-failover-with-secondary-runners) during the failover.

 ## Prevent updates to the **primary** site